Zereges/pmake/README.md

         These options are ignored for compatibility with other versions of make.

     -B, --always-make
-        Unconfitionally make all targets.
+        Unconditionally make all targets.

     -d, --verbose
         Print debugging information about what is going on.

     -C dir, --directory=dir
-        Change to directory dir before doing anything, Sunsequent uses of this argument will be relative to previous one.
+        Change to directory dir before doing anything, Subsequent uses of this argument will be relative to previous one.

     -f file
         Use file as Makefile.
+If used multiple times, only last one will be active.

     -h, --help
         Prints help message.